The Iconic Polo

 The Exact Shade

-Dyes are mixed for nine hours to create a rich chromatic palette.
-The amount of dye used differs from one colour to the next – darker colours need more dye and lighter colours need less.
-This difference explains the very slight change in texture between a light polo and a dark polo.
+The dying process lasts approximately nine hours, while all articles of the same color are dyed at the same time to ensure the homogeneity of colors.
+The amount of dye used differs from one colour to the next.
+Darker colours need more dye and lighter colours need less.
+This difference could explain the difference in weight between a light polo and a dark polo.

-Each polo shirt is handcrafted by 27 different people.
+Each polo shirt is assembled by hand by a group of operators.
 This attention to detail is an essential part of the brand's savoir-faire and its pursuit of excellence.

-The iconic crocodile logo, originally worn by René Lacoste on his blazer, is carefully embroidered onto each shirt by hand.
+The iconic crocodile logo, originally worn by René Lacoste on his blazer, is carefully sewn or embroidered by hand onto each polo.

 The ribbing on the collar is a key element of the iconic Lacoste polo shirt.
-This French touch is manufactured with a strong attention to detail: each collar is checked by hand and loose threads are manually removed using a special needle.
+It requires special attention to detail and a fully manual finish.

 The mother-of-pearl button